notadeejay/rbc-training/data/Week 5 Day 1/05__Creating HTML Elements__Exercise.md

 - Write a function that takes the response object as an argument, and appends an HTML element containing the value of the `name` key to your page.
 - Add code so this function is called when a user submits the search form

-**Tip**: When you add your new HTML element to your page, make sure it goes _inside_ your results div.

-### Horoscope app

-- Write a function that takes the response object as an argument, and appends an HTML element containing the value of the `sign` key to your page
-- Add code so this function is called when a user submits the search form

-**Tip**: When you add your new HTML element to your page, make sure it goes _inside_ your results div.

-### Drinks app

-- Write a function that takes the response object as an argument, and loops over the drinks in the `drinks` array.
-- For each element in your drinks array, append an HTML element that contains the drink name (you will find this in the key `strDrink`)

 **Tip**: When you add your new HTML elements to your page, make sure they go _inside_ your results div.

 ## jQuery and JavaScript reference